adobe/target-nodejs-sdk/README.md

 #### Hybrid mode

-Although all activities are not yet supported by local execution mode, there is a way to get the best of both worlds.
-If you set `executionMode` to `hybrid`, then the SDK will determine on it's own whether to make decisions locally or remotely.
+Although all activities are not yet supported by on-device decisioning method, there is a way to get the best of both worlds.
+If you set `decisioningMethod` to `hybrid`, then the SDK will determine on it's own whether to make decisions locally or remotely.
 This way, if a `getOffers` request can be completed locally, the SDK will do so.
 But if the request includes activities that are not supported, a request to the target delivery API will be made instead.
 This may be useful as you begin to adopt local decisioning.

 ## Troubleshooting